 Build curiosity by including reason why, will make you (x) or here’s how.

 You’ve got 65 characters to play with.
 A quarter of a tweet.
 Decide what really needs to be in your title.

 The title below is a default from the page headline.

 It’s not a bad headline for this younger audience.

 However, we know most people quickly scan the first few words of a title.
-I’d remove ‘actually’ from the title, and just leave it in the headline.
+I’d shorten the title by replacing ‘you can actually’ with ‘to’, and leave the headline as is.